Office of Admission COVID-19 Information

 Is academic advising available?

 Yes.
 Academic advising will continue as planned.
 Please contact your academic adviser to schedule a call or an online meeting.
-Your adviser is listed in the "My Student Center" section within the MyUB portal.
+Your adviser is listed in the "My Student Center" section within the MyUBalt portal.